lambda-land/Resource-DSL-Deploy/README.md

      > stack exec resource-dsl -- example crossapp --init '{ "serverAESNI": "()", "serverSEP": "none", "clientAESNI": "none", "clientSEP": "none" }'
      ```

+     Alternatively, to explore all possible configurations of the resource
+     environment, you can use the `--init-all` option:

+     ```
+     > stack exec resource-dsl -- example crossapp --init-all
+     ```

   4. Now you can run the analysis.
 This will take a few minutes (takes ~7
      minutes on a 2018 Thinkpad X1).